EddieTheEd/Obsidian-Vault/002_Notes/Differentiation Notes.md

 The gradient using this point is: $\frac{4-1}{2-1}$ = 3.

-That’s good, but this point is really far away.
+That’s good, but this point is really far away (relatively).
 If we’re looking for the gradient at a **particular point,** the closer we are to the point the better.

 What about (1.05, 1.1025)?